 Controlled conditions, such as pH and temperature, are required for protein purification.
 Failure to control the pH of the solution most often results in the denaturation of proteins.
 Additionally, the thermal stability of proteins varies depending on the protein being studied.
 Proteins can be purified on the basis of their charge, polarity, size, binding specificity, and solubility.

 Differences in solubility permit proteins to be concentrated and purified by salting out.
 The phenomenon is primarily a result of the competition between the added salt ions and the other dissolved solutes for molecules of solvent.
-At very high salt concentrations, so many of the added ions are solvated that there is significantly less bulk solvent available to dissolve other substances, including proteins.
+At very high salt concentrations, so many of the added ions are dissolved that there is significantly less bulk solvent available to dissolve other substances, including proteins.

 Chromatography separates soluble substances by their rate of movement through an insoluble matrix and is a technique for purifying molecules by charge (ion exchange chromatography), hydrophobicity (hydrophobic interaction chromatography), size (gel filtration chromatography), and binding specificity (affinity chromatography).
 Binding and elution often depend on the salt concentration and pH.